MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-overview.md

 # Azure Data Explorer Web UI overview

 Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
-The Azure Data Explorer [Web UI](https://dataexplorer.azure.com) is a web application that provides an end-to-end experience of Azure Data Explorer, including streamlined processes to ingest data, query using Kusto Query Language (KQL), and view dashboard visualizations.
-You can start by accessing the free sample data available from the Web UI, or by [ingesting](ingest-data-overview.md) your own data.
+The [Azure Data Explorer Web UI](https://dataexplorer.azure.com) is a web application that provides an end-to-end experience of Azure Data Explorer, including streamlined processes to ingest data, query using Kusto Query Language (KQL), and view dashboard visualizations.
+You can start by accessing the free sample data available from the Azure Data Explorer Web UI, or by [ingesting](ingest-data-overview.md) your own data.

 The following image shows the Azure Data Explorer Web UI home page and left pane for accessing the core elements of the Web UI.